GiGurra/boa/README.md

         * `[required] (env: FOO)` in the help text
         * You can complement this with your own help text
     * You can opt out of auto generation, or cherry pick and/or add your own auto generation logic
+* Validates all inputs before the `Run` function is invoked

 ## Usage